WICG/private-network-access/explainer.md

 - The response must carry an additional `Access-Control-Allow-Private-Network` header.

+## Security and Privacy considerations

+See also `./security_privacy_self_review.md`.

+### HTTP cache

+Documents restored from the HTTP cache are placed in the same IP address space as the original document loaded from the network.
+This avoids trivially bypassing Private Network Access checks by round-tripping a document through the HTTP cache.

+Note that if the browser's configuration changes in between loads and the new configuration states that the original IP address should be placed in a different IP address space, then the restored document will not belong to the same IP address space as the original document.

+On the other hand, subresources loaded from the HTTP cache are not subject to Private Network Access checks and can be freely loaded by any document regardless of its IP address space.
+While this may seem like a loophole, the main goal of this specification is to prevent CSRF attacks, which are not a problem when loading cached subresources.

 ## Alternatives considered

 ### Cover all cross-origin requests targeting the local network